TrellixVulnTeam/swahilipython_SCMU/Doc/glossary.rst

       used by convention as a :term:`type hint`.

-      Annotations of local variables cannot be accessed at runtime, but annotations of global variables, class attributes, and functions are stored in the :attr:`__annotations__`
+      Annotations of local variables cannot be accessed at runtime, but annotations of global variables, kundi attributes, and functions are stored in the :attr:`__annotations__`
       special attribute of modules, classes, and functions, respectively.